h6ah4i/android-advancedrecyclerview/content/swipeable/index.md

     @Override
     public long getItemId(int position) {
-        return mItems.get(position).getId();  // requires static value, it means need to keep the same value even if the item position has been changed.
+        // requires static value, it means need to keep the same value
+        // even if the item position has been changed. return mItems.get(position).getId();
     }
 }
 ```